leighton-watson/wastewater_particle_filter/README.md

 ### How do I get set up? ###
 * Clone this repository to your local directory.
 * _model_ contains the model code.
 The example scipt _main.m_ will run the code with example parameters and plot the outputs.
+Paths to the model code and data directory are defined in _definePaths.m_.
+This will need to be modified for your operating system and directory locations.
 * _make_paper_figs_ contains the script files used to make the figures in the manuscript Watson et al. (2023).
 * _data_ contains reported cases and wastewater data for Aotearoa New Zealand up to May 2023.
 For the most up-to-date data, refer to the Ministry of Health [github page](https://github.com/minhealthnz/nz-covid-data) for case data and the ESR [github page](https://github.com/ESR-NZ/covid_in_wastewater/tree/main/data) for wastewater data.
 Data from other jurisdictions can be used and the files in this directory illustrate the required format.